ivishnoi/Getting-and-cleaning-data-coursera-project/CodeBook.md

 	- `timeDomainBodyGyroscopeMagnitudeMean`
 	- `timeDomainBodyGyroscopeMagnitudeStandardDeviation`

-- Average and standard deviation of the time-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time):
+- Average and standard deviation of the time-domain magnitude of body angular velocity jerk :

 	- `timeDomainBodyGyroscopeJerkMagnitudeMean`
 	- `timeDomainBodyGyroscopeJerkMagnitudeStandardDeviation`